Christmas is a fantastic time to visit Ireland because the Irish really know how to celebrate the festive season in style!

-In religious history, this was the day when the three wise men appeared in front of Jesus and presented the baby with their gifts of frankincense, myrrh and gold.
+In religious history, this was the day when the three wise men appeared in front of Jesus and presented the baby with their gifts of frankincense, myrrh, and gold.
 While religious services are held in churches, the day has a much more traditional celebration for the Irish, and in particular for Irish women.

 Traditionally, it was the women who were made to do all the hard work over the Christmas period.
-To recognise their hard work, on Epiphany it’s the men who cook and clean and do all the housework while the women enjoy themselves at the local pub.
+To recognize their hard work, on Epiphany, it’s the men who cook and clean and do all the housework while the women enjoy themselves at the local pub.
 Known as Little Christmas, while things might not be so one-sided these days in terms of gender, 6 January is still very much a day for women!

-An Irish Christmas dinner is in many ways very similar to Christmas dinner in other English-speaking parts of the world, like the UK and US, but again, there are differences too.
+An Irish Christmas dinner is in many ways very similar to Christmas dinner in other English-speaking parts of the world, like the UK and the US, but again, there are differences too.

 The roast turkey holds pride of place in the middle of the table and is the focus of all the efforts and hard work.
 You might also have a Christmas ham or some other joint of meat, or a vegetarian or vegan equivalent too.

-Add in lashings of gravy, bread sauce and cranberry sauce, and you’ve got yourself a feast.
+Add in lashings of gravy, bread sauce, and cranberry sauce, and you’ve got yourself a feast.